deepakkumardewani/form-wizard/Solution.md

 ## Approach

-- I used the Vue CLI tool to initialize and create a new Vue project and also add a Github repository
+- I used the Vue CLI tool to initialize and create a new Vue project and also add a Github repository.
-- Vue CLI was also used to add plugins mentioned below
+- Vue CLI was also used to add plugins mentioned below.
-- Once the basic project structure was ready, I then created empty pages component like Welcome, About, etc.
+- Once the basic project structure was ready, I then created empty page components like Welcome, About, etc.
-- After that using the wireframes provided I created the UI and UX for every individual page
+- After that using the wireframes provided I created the UI and UX for every individual page.

 ## Plugins